 Full details are on the group pages of the Liphook U3A website* www.liphooku3a.org.uk and of the Midhurst U3A website* https://u3asites.org.uk/midhurst/home .
 The local area Milland News and the Liphook Community Magazine are kept regularly informed of our activities.
 Facebook local community boards for Fernhurst, Midhurst and Haslemere etc are being used to publicise the club, sometimes in conjunction with L&DMRC.

 I also have a Facebook page covering the activities of the group – Milland Valley Railway Modellers and there are regular reports on RM web.

 If you wish to contact me about joining the “Milland Valley Railway Modellers” -please do so via the Liphook U3A contact form http://u3asites.org.uk/liphook/contact or via a similar facility on the Midhurst U3A website site or e-mail me at firstname.lastname@example.org

-A leaflet giving basic details is available from the leader at the contact e-mail address above or can be downloaded via the Midhurst U3A site- Building a Model Railway Group page. (may not be updated info yet)
+A leaflet giving basic details is available from me at the contact e-mail address above or can be downloaded via the Midhurst U3A site- Building a Model Railway Group page. (may not be updated info yet)

-If you wish to come along to one of our meetings you are very welcome all that I ask is to contact me before coming giving at least a weeks notice- The first session is free but if you want a couple of further sessions before deciding to join these will be charged at £2 per session- Thanks
+If you wish to come along to one of our meetings you are very welcome.
+All that I ask is to contact me before coming giving at least a weeks notice- The first session is free but if you want a couple of further sessions before deciding to join these will be charged at £4 per session- Thanks

 DONATIONS TO CHARITY